mattmontgomery/wasatch.soccer/README.md

 - /frontend/.env.default > /frontend/.env
 - /backend/.env.example > /backend/.env

-If you'd like to change theme colors (and you should), that's in one place, too.
+If you'd like to change theme colors and logs (and you should — please don't impersonate our website), that's easy, too.

 - /frontend/src/app/globals.css
+- /frontend/public/\*(png|webmanifest)
+- /frontend/src/logo-black.png (for light mode)
+- /frontend/src/logo-white.png (for dark mode)

+Given those constraints above, I'd recommend a fork if you're looking to run this, but I will be working on making those things a bit simpler to maintain and deploy.

+Someday this might evolve into a multi-site architecture.
+Keep your eyes peeled for that.